2026 Crawford County Fair Queen & Junior Miss Contest

-Thank you for your interest in being crowned Crawford County Fair Queen!
+Thank you for your interest in being crowned Crawford County Fair Queen and Junior Miss Contest!

 See below for rules and contest information.